UX-Wizards/wizards-wiki/content/en/get-started.md

 category: Volunteer
 ---

-Hello and welcome to Leadership!
 Our volunteers lead our group, and for your patience, sweat and energy we thank you.

 We’re thrilled that you’re interested in doing more with us and are excited to have you as part of our team.